Proceeds of crime policy

 - helping to meet the expectations of legitimate businesses and consumers

-We will promote the use of financial investigations as an integral part of criminal investigations which may lead to confiscation.
-Confiscation is not just for serious criminals but applies in every case of acquisitive crime.
+Essex Trading Standards will promote the use of financial investigations as an integral part of criminal investigations.

-Our investigators should be aware of the opportunities for money laundering and confiscation proceedings, which are normally undertaken by Financial Investigators and any actions they can take to support the process.
+Our investigators should be aware of the opportunities for money laundering and confiscation proceedings, which are undertaken by Financial Investigators of the FIU.
+They should also have an awareness of the actions they can take to support these processes.

 Statement of policy